 The Greater Mekong Subregion Economic Cooperation Program Strategic Framework (2012-2022)

-The start of a new decade is an opportune time for the GMS Program to assess its achievements and develop this new strategic framework for 2012-2022.
 The new strategic framework builds on the substantial progress the program has made and the likely global and regional trends.

 The Greater Mekong Subregion (GMS) Economic Cooperation Program will begin its third decade in 2012.
 Since its inception, the program has achieved noteworthy successes in fostering cooperation in a region that, at the commencement of the program, was emerging from a period of prolonged conflict.
 The program has built a reputation as a flexible, results-oriented, project-delivering vehicle for promoting regional cooperation and contributing to economic growth and poverty reduction as well as to the provision of regional public goods.